 makes 2 grilled cheese sandwiches

 3-4 ounces extra sharp white cheddar

 4 tablespoons butter, separated, for the pan

-Heat 2 tablespoons of butter in a large pan over low heat for at least 5 minutes.
+Heat 2 tablespoons of butter in a large pan over low heat for a few minutes.
 Don’t worry if your butter begins to brown (no one ever complained about browned butter).
 Meanwhile, assemble your sandwiches by layering the cheeses and fillings of your choice (I chose turkey, cranberry sauce, and stuffing, though I wouldn’t have minded some gravy as well).

-Place assembled sandwiches in the heated pan and cook on the first side for 7-8 minutes.
+Place assembled sandwiches in the heated pan and cook on the first side for 7-8 minutes, still on low heat.
 After the first side is done*, add the remaining 2 tablespoons butter and flip sandwiches to cook on the second side for another 7-8 minutes.

 *If your bread is not a golden brown after 7-8 minutes on the first side, then increase the heat just a tiny bit and cook that side for an additional couple minutes.
 This will seem like an eternity while you are waiting, but it’s worth it.
 Taking extra time ensures that all your fillings heat up and melt, while not burning the outside of your bread.